SECTION 1 - INTRODUCTION

 VIMA shall not be responsible for delays and failures in performance of its obligations when performance is made commercially impracticable due to circumstances beyond its reasonable control.
 This includes, without limitation, strikes, labor difficulties, riot, war, fire, flood, death, curtailment of a party’s source of supply, or government decrees or orders.

-1.5 –Policies and Provisions Severable
+1.5 - Policies and Provisions Severable

 If any provision of the Agreement, in its current form or as may be amended, is found to be invalid, or unenforceable for any reason, only the invalid portion(s) of the provision shall be severed and the remaining terms and provisions shall remain in full force and effect and shall be construed as if such invalid, or unenforceable provision never comprised a part of the Agreement.

 The Company never gives up its right to insist on compliance with the Agreement and with the applicable laws governing the conduct of a business.
-No failure of VIMA to exercise any right or power under the Agreement or to insist upon strict compliance by an Associate with any obligation or provision of the Agreement, and no custom or practice of the parties at variance with the terms of the Agreement, shall constitute a waiver of VIMA’s right to demand exact compliance with the Agreement.
+No failure of VIMA to exercise any right or power under the Agreement or to insist upon strict compliance by an independent business owner with any obligation or provision of the Agreement, and no custom or practice of the parties at variance with the terms of the Agreement, shall constitute a waiver of VIMA’s right to demand exact compliance with the Agreement.
 Waiver by VIMA can be effectuated only in writing by an authorized officer of the Company.

-SECTION 2 – BECOMING AN ASSOCIATE
+SECTION 2 - BECOMING AN independent business owner

-2.1 - Requirements to Become an Associate
+2.1 - Requirements to Become an independent business owner

 A. Be of the age of majority in his or her state of residence;